ATP-S/Automated-Tool-for-Positive-Selection-ATPS-/README.md

 # Wiki (How to use the program)

 A detailed documentation including: How to use the tool, its arguments, and a detailed description of what's included can be found at the [GitHub Wiki](https://github.com/APS-P/APSP/wiki).
-In short, it contains a detailed guide on how to use APSP
+In short, it contains a detailed guide on how to use ATPS

 # Technical support

-APSP is actively supported by our team.
+ATPS is actively supported by our team.
 Please use the [Issues section](https://github.com/APS-P/APSP/issues) if you happen to find any errors.

 ## Citation
 Will be added after publication and official release.